Sovereign Military Order of Malta

+The government of the Sovereign Order of Malta has a similar structure to national state governments.
+However, it also includes specific features associated with its nature as a lay religious order, as well as particular terminology evolved from nine centuries of history.

 The Order's membership includes about 13,500 Knights, Dames and Chaplains.
-Thirty-eight of these are professed religious Knights of Justice.
+Thirty-three of these are professed religious Knights of Justice.
 Until the 1990s, the highest classes of membership, including officers, required proof of noble lineage.
 More recently, a path was created for Knights and Dames of the lowest class (of whom proof of aristocratic lineage is not required) to be specially elevated to the highest class, making them eligible for office in the order.

 The Order's modern-day role is largely focused on providing humanitarian assistance and assisting with international humanitarian relations, for which purpose it has had permanent observer status at the United Nations General Assembly since 1994.
-The Order employs about 52,000 doctors, nurses, auxiliaries and paramedics assisted by 95,000 volunteers in more than 120 countries, assisting children, homeless, disabled, elderly, and terminally ill people, refugees, and lepers around the world without distinction of ethnicity or religion.
+The Order employs about 52,000 doctors, nurses, auxiliaries and paramedics assisted by 100,000 volunteers in more than 120 countries, assisting children, homeless, disabled, elderly, and terminally ill people, refugees, and people with leprosy around the world without distinction of ethnicity or religion.
 Through its worldwide relief corps, Malteser International, the order aids victims of natural disasters, epidemics and war.